nanotheorygroup/kaldo-examples/density_functional_theory/magnesium_oxide_dft_d3q/04-kaldo_runs_phonon/README.md

 > NOTE: Example uses **d3q ver.
 1.1.10, QE ver.
 7.2**

 - Perform lattice dynamic calculations with kALDo using the python script `phonon.py` to visualize data calculated from the 2nd order force constants.
-- To perform the calculation, make a folder `fc_DFT/` and move `espresso.ifc2` from the previous step, as well as the provided `CONTROL` structure file into this directory.
+- To perform the calculation, make a folder `fc_DFT/` and move `espresso.ifc2` from the previous step, as well as the provided `POSCAR` structure file into this directory.
 Run `python phonon.py` for the calculation.
    - An example procedure for performing this calculation is below:

      ```console
      mkdir fc_DFT/
-     cp CONTROL fc_DFT/
+     cp POSCAR fc_DFT/
-     cp ../01-2nd_order_DFPT/espresso.ifc2 fc_DFT/
+     cp ../02-2nd_order_DFPT/espresso.ifc2 fc_DFT/
      python phonon.py
      ```